caperneoignis/LearningLockerDockerImage/README.md

 # LearningLockerDockerImage
 This is a docker file that will build Learning Locker V2, with default values, you can also set the redis and mongo url's and port through -e commands at run time.

+# This is still in DEV
+Please do not use this repo yet.
+I'm still in the process of setting this image up, so it can start up fast.
+So, please do not use this yet, unless you know there is still work to be done on it.
+Thank you.

 # Docker Image commands